bpcreech/PyMiniRacer/CONTRIBUTING.md

         $ exit
     ```

-    As a shortcut for iterative development, you can skip the `hatch build` and matrix
-    tests, and do:

-    ```sh
-        $ python helpers/v8_build.py [--skip-fetch]  # will install a DLL into src/py_mini_racer
-        $ PYTHONPATH=src pytest  # run the tests
-        $ PYTHONPATH=src python  # play with the build in the REPL
-        >>> from py_mini_racer import MiniRacer
-        >>> ...
-    ```

 1. Create a branch for local development::

     ```sh
+        $ git checkout -b feature/name-of-feature
+        # or:
-        $ git checkout -b name-of-your-bugfix-or-feature
+        $ git checkout -b fix/name-of-fix
     ```

     Now you can make your changes locally.

 1. When you're done making changes, check that your changes pass the linter and the
    tests, including testing other Python versions:

     ```sh
-       $ pre-commit run  # run formatters and linters
+       # automatically fix any trivial linting issues:
+       $ just fix
+       # check for remaining linting issues:
+       $ just lint
+       # if you changed C++ code, lint it (this takes a long time):
+       $ just clang-tidy
-       $ hatch run docs:serve  # look at the docs if you changed them!
+       # look at the docs if you changed them:
+       $ just serve-docs
+       # build v8, and your change (this takes a long time):
-       $ hatch build  # this may take 1-2 hours!
+       $ just build
-       $ hatch run test:run
-       $ hatch run test:run-coverage  # with coverage!
+       # test:
+       $ just test
+       $ just test-matrix
     ```

 1. Commit your changes and push your branch to GitHub::